christopher-roelofs/kronos/README.md

 </job>
 ```

 new task types can be added and go in task_types.
-Each task section of a job is parsed and a task object is created for each.
+Each task section of a job is parsed and a task object is created for each.Information can be passed to the next task through the main job object.